vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails/index.md

 - The [Remeadies](https://www.remeadies.com/) meadery near Sequoia National Park is very good.
 Go there if nearby.
 Unfortunately, their meads aren't easily available in NorCal.
 - *Chaucer's Mead*.
 (6/10).
 Very vanilla alcoholic honey flavor, smooth.
 Nothing objectionable, but nothing special either.
 Good for the price.
 - *Sky River Sweet Mead*.
 (7/10).
 At $30 it is expensive for what it is.
 Much more complex mead with a barnyard / wet grass flavor and floral notes.
 Not appreciated by everyone.
+- *Carroll's Mead*.
+(7/10).
+A bit more honeyed vs Chaucer's, but still relatively cheap.
+Smooth and tasty.

 ### Sake